kshivamraj32/DL_Music/README.md

-## gtzan.keras

->  Music Genre classification using Convolutional Neural Networks.
-Implemented in Tensorflow 2.0 using the Keras API
+## Music Genre classification using Deep Learning

 ### Overview

-*tl;dr*: Compare the classic approach of extract features and use a classifier (e.g SVM) against the Deep Learning approach of using CNNs on a representation of the audio (Melspectrogram) to extract features and classify.
-You can see both approaches on the **nbs** folder in the Jupyter notebooks.
+All the approaches are on the **nbs** folder in the Jupyter notebooks.

 Resume of the deep learning approach: